Created: 2024-11-13 Wed 17:01

 We use active optics to sharpen the picture.
 These are a system of actuators to (on a timescale of about a second) compensate for mirror deformation caused by temperature fluctuations, wind, et cetera.

-We cannot use adaptive optics (much higher frequency, order of 100Hz) to compensate for atmospheric distortion as many narrow-field telescopes do, because our field of view is large and the air within the cone of sight is nowhere near homogeneous.
+We cannot use adaptive optics (much higher frequency, order of 100Hz) to compensate for atmospheric distortion as many narrow-field telescopes (such as the ELT, 10 arcminutes) do, because our field of view is large and the air within the cone of sight is nowhere near homogeneous.

 (Picture by Adam Thornton)